How to play Khet

 The pieces.
 From left to right: pharoah, djed, pyramid, obelisk, two obelisks stacked.

 Each game consists of a sequence of moves which are each composed of two plies (turns).
 Silver always starts.
 Each ply, a player either moves or rotates a single piece.
-Every piece moves one space either orthogonally or diagonally.
-The destination must be empty, except that djeds may move into occupied squares, switching places with the pieces already there.
+Every piece may move to any adjacent square, including diagonals.
+The destination must be empty, unless you are moving a djed, in which case it must swap places with any present piece.
 Rotations are always ninety degrees and can be either clockwise or anticlockwise.
 A silver piece may not move into a red square and a red piece may not move into a silver square.
 In the case of a stacked obelisk, the player may move only the top obelisk or both obelisks at the same time.

 A legal ply for silver.